sybrenjansen/mpire/README.rst

 ~~~~~~~~~~~~~~

 Note: Copy-on-write shared objects is only available for start method ``fork``.
 For ``threading`` the objects are shared
 as-is.
-For other start methods the shared objects are copied once for each worker.
+For other start methods the shared objects are copied once for each worker, which can still be better than once
+per task.

 If you have one or more objects that you want to share between all workers you can make use of the copy-on-write
 ``shared_objects`` option of MPIRE.
 MPIRE will pass on these objects only once for each worker without